 About 22 to 46 percent of women are excluded from household decision-making, compared to five to 21 percent for men.
 The Provisional Federal Constitution of Somalia stresses women's equality with men, particularly in their involvement in leadership and decision-making (United Nations, 2018-20).
 Despite an increase in the number of Somali women participating in household decision-making over the years, a considerable number continue to be left out.
 Access to and control of financial resources and healthcare are critical determinants of women's empowerment and poverty reduction.
-In terms of making major household purchases, about 27 percent (22-30 percent) of women claimed that their husbands make the only decision, as opposed to 15 percent (11-21 percent) of men who said their wives do (Figure 34).
-Men, particularly those from the host community and IDPs in settlements, are more likely to have a say in their wives' earnings than wives are in their husbands' when it comes to decisions about how to use the earnings of a couple (Figure 35).
-About 39 percent of women do not participate in how their partners' earnings should be spent, compared to 23 percent of men.
+In terms of making major household purchases, about 27 percent (22-30 percent) of women claimed that their husbands make the only decision, as opposed to 15 percent (11-21 percent) of men who said their wives do (Figure ).
+Men, particularly those from the host community and IDPs in settlements, are more likely to have a say in their wives' earnings than wives are in their husbands' when it comes to decisions about how to use the earnings of a couple (Figure 36).
+About 39 percent of men.
 The data also shows that women have less autonomy than men-women are about two times less likely than men to make independent decisions regarding their earnings and health.